Hangar 18 (film)

 Hangar 18 is a 1980 American science fiction action film directed by James L. Conway and written by Ken Pettus, from a story by Thomas C. Chapman and Conway.
-It stars Darren McGavin, Robert Vaughn, Gary Collins, James Hampton and Pamela Bellwood.
+It stars Darren McGavin, Robert Vaughn, Gary Collins, James Hampton, and Pamela Bellwood.

 Plot

 Hangar 18 is about a cover-up following a UFO incident aboard the Space Shuttle.
-A satellite, just launched from the orbiter, collides with an unidentified object which, after being spotted on radar moving at great speeds, had positioned itself just over the shuttle.
+A satellite, just launched from the orbiter, collides with an unidentified object, which, after being spotted on radar moving at great speeds, had positioned itself just over the shuttle.
 The collision kills an astronaut in the launch bay.
 The events are witnessed by Bancroft and Price, the astronauts aboard.
 After returning to Earth, they are stonewalled when they try to discuss what happened.
 Harry Forbes, Deputy Director of NASA, simply tells them that "everything is going to be all right".

 After it makes a controlled landing in the Arizona desert, the damaged alien spacecraft is taken to Wolf Air Force Base in Texas and installed in Hangar 18, where scientists and other technicians, headed by Harry Forbes, can study it.
 Due to an impending presidential election, government officials are anxious to prevent any public knowledge of the event.

 Meanwhile, unbeknownst to Forbes, the Air Force puts out a news story blaming Bancroft and Price for the death of their colleague and for the destruction of the satellite.
-The men know they can prove their innocence by viewing the telemetry tapes which recorded the UFO; but when they view them, all evidence of the object has been erased.
+The men know that they can prove their innocence by viewing the telemetry tapes which recorded the UFO; but when they view them, all evidence of the object has been erased.
 Through a friend who works at a remote tracking station, they see the real telemetry and discover where the alien craft landed.
 They set out to expose the cover-up and clear their names.

-In the hangar, investigators who enter the ship find its two crew members are dead.
+In the hangar, investigators enter the ship and find its two crew members dead.
 They determine that, during the collision with the satellite, chemicals were released in the craft that produced a short-lived toxic gas.
-They find a human woman in a stasis chamber, who later wakes up screaming.
+They find a human woman in a stasis chamber, who later wakes up, screaming.
 They realize that symbols on the control panels match those used by ancient Earth civilizations.
 Video on the ship's computer shows extensive surveillance of power plants, military bases, industrial plants and major cities worldwide.
 Autopsies performed on the aliens show that they and humans had similar evolutionary processes.
 A scientist deduces that the ship could not have reached Earth on its own, but must have been launched from a much larger, faster and more long-ranged mother ship.